hieutdle/udacity-data-engineering/README.md

 3. The database needed to be accessed by 100+ people.
     - We can load Parquet files into Amazon Redshift as data warehouse.
 We can increase Redshift nodes depending on data size and access rate.
     - we can also try using Amazon Athena.
 Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL

-# 6. Example of how  a user will do the query from the given schema.

-They can query the demographics of a city which has the lowest average temperature through the city_id.